Foundations of the Variational Discrete Action Theory: Sequential Product Density Matrix (SPD)

 The Trotter SPD defined in the preceding subsection is dictated based on the form of the Hamiltonian being studied, whereas a general SPD will not have such limitations.
 In general, one can enlarge both the non-interacting and interacting projectors to include operators which do not appear in the Hamiltonian itself, in addition to changing the relative weights of existing operators.
 For the non-interacting projector, we replace $\exp(\gamma_{\tau}\hat{H}_{0})$ from the Trotter SPD with $\exp\left(\sppm_{\tau}\cdot\spom\right)$, where

-and $[\sppm_{\tau}]_{ij}$ are the variational parameters.
+where $[\sppm_{\tau}]_{ij}$ are the variational parameters and $L$ is the number of spin orbitals.
 It should be noted that most general non-interacting projector would include the terms $\hat{a}_{i}^{\dagger}\hat{a}_{j}^{\dagger}$ and $\hat{a}_{i}\hat{a}_{j}$, but we presently omit them for brevity.
 For the interacting projector, we replace $\exp(g_{1}\hat{V})$ with $\hat{P}_{\tau}$, which is a general Bosonic interacting projector which will have various constraints (see Subsection \ref{subsec:Classification-of-SPD}).
 Mathematically, the general SPD is then defined as

 where $\Gamma,\Gamma'$ label the basis of the Fock space, $\hat{X}_{\Gamma\Gamma'}$ is a Hubbard operator, and $P_{\tau,\Gamma\Gamma'}$ are the variational parameters.
-The SPD will always be constrained to be symmetric and semi-definite, and this can be achieved in two distinct ways, which we denote as Gutzwiller-type (G-type) or Baeriswyl-type (B-type).
+The SPD will always be constrained to be Hermitian and semi-definite, and this can be achieved in two distinct ways, which we denote as Gutzwiller-type (G-type) or Baeriswyl-type (B-type).
 For $\discn=1,2,3$, the G-type and B-type SPD are

 For $\discn=1$ and G-type, $\bm{\gamma}_{1}$ is a Hermitian matrix.
 For $\discn=2,3$ and G-type, $\bm{\gamma}_{2}$ is a Hermitian matrix, while $\bm{\gamma}_{1}$ and $\hat{P}_{1}$ are unrestricted.
 For $\discn=1,2$ and B-type, $\hat{P_{1}}$ is a Hermitian and semi-definite operator, while $\bm{\gamma}_{1}$ is unrestricted.
 For $\discn=3$ and B-type, $\hat{P_{2}}$ is a Hermitian and semi-definite operator, while $\bm{\gamma}_{2}$ and $\hat{P_{1}}$ are unrestricted.
 It should be noted that the $\discn+1$ G-type can always recover the $\discn$ B-type, and vice versa.
 Throughout the manuscript, we will use the G-type unless otherwise specified.